PUBIC LICE (CRABS)

 Symptoms

-Pubic lice bite and cause itching and red spots in the genital area.
+Pubic lice bite and cause itching and red or blue spots in the genital area.
 This itching is due to the pubic lice biting and causing irritation.
+You may notice dark brown specks of old blood in your underwear.
+You may notice lice or eggs in your pubic hair.

 Is it serious?